LabSound/LabSound/README.md

         return 0;
     }

-The key is to stick to the headers in the src/Modules/webaudio.
+The key is to use the interfaces in LabSound.h, and if what you need isn't there, stick to the headers in the src/Modules/webaudio.
 These are the ones that correspond to the API you'd use from javascript.

 Generally, you can take any js sample code, and transliterate it exactly into C++.
 In some cases, there are extra parameters to specify, such as the input and output indices in the